 The money side of the equation has become easier through credit cards and online financial tools, yet the physical return shipment can be just as complicated and costly as it was originally.

 A company needs to think about how a product will be returned and who will pay the cost of shipping it back.
 In some cases, companies will give a customer a refund and won't require the item to be returned since that cost is too high.
 I recommend every company thinks their return policy out far in advance.

 The wider a product is distributed, the more likely that it may be illegally copied by a competitor.
 This can be in the form of proprietary information or market branding.

 With cross-country borders, it becomes very difficult for a company to prosecute.
-However, copyrighting in the U.S. can help protect a company as long as the country where the product is sold has signed one of the international intellectual protection treaties.
+However, copyrighting in the U.S. can help protect a company as long as the country where the product is sold has signed an international intellectual protection treaty.
 Some countries also have their own separate copyright and trademark protections that can be filed to protect companies selling products in their countries.